-A total of 19 soil and tissue samples were taken during the assessment.
-Samples one to 18 returned a negative result for the presence of P. cinnamomi, while sample 19 (control sample), tested positive for the presence of P. cinnamomi (Table).
+A total of 10 soil and tissue samples were taken during the assessment.
+Sample 2 returned a positive result for the presence of P. cinnamomi, assisting in the identification of a previously unmapped infestation.
+The remaining nine samples tested negative for the presence of P. cinnamomi (Table 3).
+Samples 9 and 10 contained other Phytophthora species, namely P. elongata and P. palmivora.